 This was the type of thing that could honestly give a person a heart attack.
 I kept thinking that there might have been an elderly person or something that would literally drop dead from the sheer terror of the situation.
 Luckily that wasn’t the case.

 I was flying down with a group for a press trip to the Bahamas.
-My friend, Matt Kepnes, was two rows behind me.
-Another writer, Mike Richard, and my friend and PR rep, Jessica Parker, were in the back of the plane.
+Travel blogger, Matt Kepnes, was two rows behind me.
+Another writer and buddy, Mike Richard, and my friend and PR rep, Jessica Parker, were in the back of the plane.

 When the plane finally landed after it was diverted to Charleston, South Carolina-we all got together to go over what just happened.
 It was really surreal and as I write this right now, it’s almost as if it never happened.
 It’s very odd.